cloudsolver/aws-saa/atoms/EC2.md

 - You can assign an [[ElasticIP]] to your instance.
 Only one per EC2 instance.

 When you launch a new EC2 instance, the EC2 service attempts to place the instance in such a way that all your instances are spread out across underlying hardware to minimize correlated failure.
-You can use [[PlacementGroups]] to influence the placement of a group of interdependent instances to meet the needs of your workload.
+You can use [[Placement Groups]] to influence the placement of a group of interdependent instances to meet the needs of your workload.

 ### EC2 Storage Types
 ### Instance Storage